coffeeNtv/SAMamba/README.md

 # SAMamba: Integrating State Space Model for Enhanced Multi-modal Survival Analysis

 Thank you for your attention of our work.
-This is the codebase for Survival Analysis Mamba (SAMamba).
+This is the codebase for Survival Analysis Mamba (SAMamba) [[Paper link](https://ieeexplore.ieee.org/document/10822595)].